unibas-tilics/tilics/articles/article-114-why-uptime-matters.md

 When running a service, such as a website, we want it to be available at all times.
 This means that the server the website is running on has to be available all the time.
-However, computers also need to be updated from time to time, which usually involves a reboot, or they may simply crash.
+However, computers sometimes crash, and also need to be updated from time to time, which usually involves a reboot.
 Thus, a high uptime is a sign for a highly available service.

 To work around this conflict between availability and the need to update, we can distribute a service over multiple servers, thereby